percona/percona-server-mongodb-operator/source/operator.rst

    * - allowUnsafeConfigurations
      - boolean
      - ``false``
-     - Prevents users from configuring a cluster with unsafe parameters such as starting the cluster with less than 3 replica set nodes, with odd number of replica set nodes and no arbiter, or without TLS/SSL certificates (if ``false``, unsafe parameters will be automatically changed to safe defaults)
+     - Prevents users from configuring a cluster with unsafe parameters: starting it with less than 3 replica set nodes, with an odd number of replica set nodes and no arbiter, or without TLS/SSL certificates, or running a sharded cluster with less than 3 config server Pods or less than 2 mongos Pods (if ``false``, the Operator will automatically change unsafe parameters to safe defaults)

    * - updateStrategy
      - string